soramitsukhmer/soramitsu-vuetify-plugin/README.md

 **Start development server**

-Run the following command will start up a developer server from `example` directory.
+Run the following command will start up a development server from `example` directory.

 ```sh
 yarn serve